Querent-ai/querent-docs/querent/docs/advanced/explore_data_fabric.md

 ### Conclusion

 By integrating Index, Graph, and Vector events using a unified Event ID schema within PostgreSQL and specialized databases, your system creates a powerful Semantic Data Fabric.
 This approach not only enhances data connectivity and retrieval but also enables advanced search functionalities that go beyond traditional methods, providing richer, more accurate insights from your data.

----

-This documentation update should help users understand the benefits of your system's architecture, particularly how it enables more powerful and context-aware search capabilities.